Tactix: The Tenant Broker

 610 688 0040

-In 1984, he joined Julien J. Studley, Inc. and was selected to establish Studley's Philadelphia office in 1986.
-He developed a highly successful practice and managed the office's continued growth for 11 years.
+From 1984 to 1997 Sal developed a highly successful practice with a national tenant representation firm and managed that firm‘s Philadelphia oﬃce for 11 years.
 He co-founded Tactix with Jud Wambold in 1997 and continues to work tirelessly on behalf of tenant-clients throughout the United States.

-Sal specializes in lease restructurings and renewals, operating leases, acquisition strategies, build-to-suit transactions and sale leaseback transactions.
-He has worked with:
+Sal specializes in commercial leasing including lease restructurings and renewals, operating leases, acquisition strategies, build-to-suit transactions and sale leaseback transactions.
+His practice includes Due Diligence and M&A support, strategic planning, transaction management, decision support and advisory services.
+Sal‘s clients include:

 Large- and mid-cap publicly traded companies: